p4rkerw/SALSA/Tutorial/README.md

 --rm -it p4rkerw/salsa:latest
 ```

-**Build a STAR index for 🌶️SALSA** You only need to do this once because you can use the same reference for future analyses.
-The number of threads can be increased or decreased depending on system resources.
-If there are limited resources, the index can be built outside of the container with the same version STAR-2.7.8a.
+**(Optional) Build a STAR index for 🌶️SALSA** If you are using a cellranger reference that was not build with STAR-2.5.1b you will need to build a new STAR reference.
 ```
 # runtime ~35min
 STAR \